 In this section, service to your department, your college, the University, and/or your community as a graduate student at OSU should be included.
 Do not include service performed before you begin graduate school at OSU.
 For this application, "service" refers to voluntary, non-academic activities for which you DID NOT receive any form of remuneration (neither cash nor academic credit.
 Mentoring an undergraduate in a lab where you are receiving credit or pay does not count as this is typically considered part of working in a lab.

 *If you are listing Precepting, please clearly indicate how this is separate from your program, expected functions at work, etc.

-If you feel there are extenuating circumstances that have impacted your ability to participate in service activities, you may describe them in the statement below.
+If you feel there are extenuating circumstances that have impacted your ability to participate in service activities or have caused a gap in participating in service activities, you may describe them in the statement area below the service section.
 This area may not be used for any other purpose.

-Research: Give an informal summary of the research you will be presenting.
+3. Research/Scholarship: Give a clear and concise summary of the research you will be presenting.
 Do not copy the abstract that was given to the conference's program committee (20% of final score).